 Payment must be received before the end of the previous month.
 You may pay for more than one month at a time, at your discretion.
-You can either mail (check only) your payment or deliver (check) it in person, to HAP Medicare Solutions, ATTN: Customer Service, 2850 West Grand Blvd, Detroit, MI 48202.
+You can either mail (check only) your payment or deliver (check or cash) it in person, to the address in the first section of this booklet.
 Make checks payable to HAP Senior Plus and not CMS nor HHS.
-HAP cannot accept cash.
+HAP cannot accept cash in the mail.